-Hot Tip: If you want to visit multiple wineries and drink your fairshare, then it’s best to go on an organized wine tour from Queenstown as opposed to stopping on your way to Cromwell.
+Hot Tip: If you want to visit multiple wineries and drink your fair share, then it’s best to go on an organized wine tour from Queenstown as opposed to stopping on your way to Cromwell.
 Wine tours are one of the most popular things to do in Queenstown, and for good reason, they are so much fun!

 4. Roaring Meg Power Station and Lookout

 Roaring Meg Lookout is just a quick photo stop as the amount of water rushing through here is very impressive.
-If you’re travelling with kids they are sure to be fascinated by the views and loud sound of the gushing water!
+If you’re traveling with kids they are sure to be fascinated by the views and loud sound of the gushing water!

-Roaring Meg is a turbulent stream that merges with the Kawarau River and the power of this water drives a hydro-electric power station.
+Roaring Meg is a turbulent stream that merges with the Kawarau River and the power of this water drives a hydroelectric power station.
 From the lookout, you’ll also be able to see the power station which is also quite interesting.

-5. Highlands Motorsport and Toursim Park
+5. Highlands Motorsport and Tourism Park

 Only 45 minutes from Queenstown once you’re nearly in Cromwell you’ll come across Highlands Motorsport and Tourism Park.
 Highlands has been providing speedy thrills to locals and tourists since 2013 and it’s where you can jump into high-speed go-karts and race around a challenging track full of twists and turns!

 You can even take a few super-fast laps around the world-class race track in the hallmark Highlands Taxi – a Porsche Cayenne Turbo!
-You will reach speeds of up to 180 kph in this heart-pumping car ride to remember.
+You will reach speeds of up to 180 kph (112 mph) in this heart-pumping car ride to remember.